requests-cache/requests-cache/docs/user_guide/backends/dynamodb.md

 ## Expiration
 DynamoDB natively supports TTL on a per-item basis, and can automatically remove expired responses from the cache.
-This will be set by by default, according to normal {ref}`expiration settings <expiration>`.
+This will be set by default, according to normal {ref}`expiration settings <expiration>`.

 ```{warning}
 DynamoDB does not remove expired items immediately.
 See